gs3/switch_eapass/README.md

 ## Usage

-Execute `switch`. command with e-Amusement card number you want to switch as a argument.
+Execute `switch` command with e-Amusement card number you want to switch as a argument.

 ```sh